segraef/graef.io/devops-basics-studying-learning-and-skilling/index.md

 ## Key Components of DevOps

-Let me introduce you to some of the key components of DevOps with I come across in my daily work and I would like to share.
+Let me introduce you to some of the key components of DevOps with I come across in my daily work with enterprise customers and I would like to share.

 {{< admonition info Info >}}
 At the end of this post you will find a list of references with literature, learning platforms, certification pathways and communities to join to dive deeper into the topic.